khoongwk/tp/docs/UserGuide.md

 ### 4.4.
 Revenue Tracker (Done by Galvin Leow)

-Homerce knows that revenue tracking is very important for your business.
+Homerce knows that keeping track of your revenue is very important for your home-based beauty salon.
-Thus, this feature allows you to track the revenue that you have generated effortlessly.
+Thus, this feature will help you to keep track of the revenue of your business effortlessly.
-Revenue will be automatically recorded when an appointment is indicated as done.
+Revenue will be automatically recorded when an appointment is marked as done.
+For example, let's say that you have an appointment for a Lash Lift service on the 22nd of November 2020.
+Once you have completed the appointment, you can simply mark the appointment as done in Homerce, the revenue from the Lash Lift service will then be recorded in Homerce automatically.

 #### 4.4.1.
 Revenue Tracker Command Parameters